Best of mapleleafwrestling.com: Excerpt from 'From Nanjo to the Sheik...'

 As early as 1940 it was being discussed in Toronto papers of how Television would impact the country's game - hockey.
 In New York they were televising boxing and other sports to movies theaters.
 Conn Smythe, owner of the Maple Leafs and MLG had been invited to take in a Football game at a theater in New York and while not duly impressed remarked 'It was like the old flickers, but remember the handicap of making these impressions outdoors and on a cloudy day.'

 In 1947 the President of RCA suggested that Television may soon be received in Toronto and Hamilton from across the border in Buffalo, NY.
 As the 'TV receiver' was available in the U.S. for 200-300$, it was reasonable to expect the Canadian price to be 395-435$.
 At that point there was said to be 45,000 TV's in use in NY and another 35,000 in the rest of the U.S. with a projected 160,000 over the next year.

-An article in 1947 said that of all sports, boxing probably televises best, because the camera can focus on the ring and remain in fixed position.
-Basketball, and Football came next, Baseball was said to present a problem because of the players spread out, No mention of wrestling and already promoters in boxing were blaming TV for low attendance at bouts.
+An article claimed that of all sports, boxing probably televises best, because the camera can focus on the ring and remain in fixed position.
+Basketball and Football came next.
+Baseball was said to present a problem because of the players spread out, No mention of wrestling and already, promoters in boxing were blaming TV for low attendance at bouts.